 If Heytesbury was an archetypal colonial fool, Peel was not.
 He knew crop failure meant the Irish must be fed on grain, so he decided to repeal the Corn Laws.
 He also knew this was political suicide.
 The Duke of Buckingham resigned from cabinet three years earlier rather than tolerate a modification to the laws.
 Now Peel was staring down a remedy that involved the abolition of duties on all “articles of subsistence.”

 This was bad for Peel, but it was worse for Ireland.
 In England, publicity for the fate of the Irish was drowned by the domestic impact of the laws.
 Farmers would lose out if duties on imported grain were lifted.
-Opponents of abolition denied there was any problem in Ireland and the change was unnecessary.
+Opponents of abolition denied there was any problem in Ireland and said the change was unnecessary.
 The Tory Mayor of Liverpool refused to call a meeting for the relief of Irish distress while the blight was “the invention of agitators”.
 To express the opinion the blight existed, set the speaker out as a dangerous radical.

 The abolition question split Peel’s protectionist Conservative Party.
 There was an overwhelming majority in Cabinet against him but Peel refused to resign.
 Playfair produced his final report on 15 November.
 It said late rainy weather had made the problem worse than before.
 But the Cabinet was unmoved.
 On 5 December Peel resigned.
 After “ten famous days” opposition leader Lord John Russell told Queen Victoria he too found it impossible to form a government.

 The poisoned chalice was handed back to Peel to carry out Corn Law reform against his own party’s wishes.
 Ireland’s fate lay in his hands but they were tied behind his back.
 As 1846 began, power in Ireland passed to increasingly powerful Treasurer Charles Trevelyan.
 Trevelyan had little sympathy for the Irish whom he felt did not help themselves enough.
 He undermined Peel’s relief plans of Indian corn.
 The Irish gave up hope on English assistance and prayed for a good harvest in 1846.
 The second failure did all the damage.
 The British had charity fatigue second time round and Trevelyan shut down the relief operation.